MernGG/EnderScript/README.md

 # Usage
-There are three differnt options of usage.
+There are five differnt options of usage.
   1. Run the batch file(opens console)
   2. Run exe WorkHW(opens console)
   3. Run WorkHW invis(Doesnt open a console, better for being stealthy)
+  4. Everything with adm forces admin rights to get better results with less errors.

 # Recommended Way to Use
 Easiest way to use is demostrated here --> https://streamable.com/pbd05e